Sunday, June 30, 2024

 Goal #4: I want to share the hobby with my son Harrison

 When I built my previous HO layout I had no kids, and it was set 48" off the ground.
 Harrison wasn't a thought in my mind.
 But, he is now two and has an interest in trains.
 He likes playing with his Lionel set but really wanted to watch me run my HO layout.
 I had to hold him up and worried that he would touch and break stuff.
 With this layout, I plan to set it lower to the ground so he can see it easier (I can always extend the legs if/when I want it higher), and by building it in the larger scale he can join me in my hobby without me worrying about him breaking fragile HO scale stuff.
+From a very early age he has shown an interest in trains, and I will foster that as best I can.

 so...